Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (3.94).
+- The Giants' 3.95 team ERA ranks ninth across all league pitching staffs.

-- The righty's most recent appearance came on Sunday against the Texas Rangers, when he tossed 4 1/3 innings, surrendering six earned runs while giving up nine hits.
+- In his last appearance on Sunday against the Texas Rangers, the right-hander tossed 8 2/3 innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.